folio-org/fqm-tools/docs/generation/03-creating-a-config.md

 module = "mod-cool-module"
 ```

+> [!NOTE]
-_Note: Does your module not fit into one of the domains above?
-Please let Corsair know and we'll add it!_
+> Does your module not fit into one of the domains above?
+Please let Corsair know and we'll add it!

 ## Sources